suraj0-11/kcomp/README.md

 `APP_ID` `API_HASH` `BOT_TOKEN`

 `OWNER` : Put Id Of Auth Users with a space between it

+`OWNER_CHAT` : Put Id of Auth Groups with a space between it

 `THUMBNAIL` : Put telegraph link of a picture for use of Thumbnail.